 Confirm and Sign

 This video does an excellent job of outlining everything in this step.
-It also walks you through the specifics steps involved with a partial transfer.
+It also walks you through the specific steps involved with a partial transfer.

 5) Wait for your assets to transfer over